Smith leads big comeback for Tulsa over No. 19 SMU - WHIZ News

 Shane Buechele completed 18 of 36 passes for 200 yards and one touchdown, along with one interception, for SMU (7-2, 5-2), which missed an opportunity to move ahead of Tulsa into second place in the American standings.

+The Mustangs entered the game averaging 526.3 yards of total offense per game, but Tulsa limited them to just 351, while also holding them to 4-of-16 on third down conversions.
+SMU didn’t score at all in the second half.

+“We just went into the locker room and made good adjustments,” said Tulsa linebacker Zaven Collins, whose interception with 1:29 remaining sealed the victory, of the Golden Hurricane’s second half defensive performance.
+“It’s hard with an offense of that caliber, spotting them that many points in the first half.
+We just look at that as a challenge for us.”

-Tulsa was playing just its second home game of the season in front of a socially-distanced crowd of 3,940.
+After several previous games were canceled due to COVID-19 issues, Tulsa was playing just its second home game of the season in front of a socially distanced crowd of 3,940.

 TAKEAWAY

-SMU: The Mustangs, who entered the game 10th in the nation with 13 takeaways, got two more on Tulsa’s first two possessions and they played a big role in their early lead. , Brandon Crossley recorded his team-leading fourth interception when he picked off Smith and returned it 18 yards for the game’s first touchdown 4:13 into the opening quarter.
+SMU: The Mustangs, who entered the game 10th in the nation with 13 takeaways, got two more on Tulsa’s first two possessions and they played a big role in their early lead. , Brandon Crossley recorded his team-leading fourth interception when he picked off Smith’s pass and returned it 18 yards for the game’s first touchdown.
 Then Smith dropped the ball as he was about to pass, and Elijah Chatman recovered the fumble on the Tulsa 19.
 Four plays later, Buechele connected with Kylen Granson for a 22-yard touchdown pass to give the Mustangs a 14-0 lead.

 Tulsa: The Golden Hurricane continued its frustrating habit of starting out slowly.
-Through five games, Tulsa has scored 12 points in the first quarter and average 74.8 yards.
-They have also committed seven of 10 turnovers in the first quarter.
+Through five games, Tulsa has scored just 12 points in the first quarter and after gaining 59 yards of total offense in this one.
+They have committed seven of their 10 turnovers in the first quarter.

 POLL IMPLICATIONS